surniaulula/wpsso-strip-schema-microdata/readme.txt

 **Version 1.1.0-rc2 (2017/03/15)**

 * *New Features*
-	* Added a new "Strip Schema" settings page with options to manage the removal of duplicate / conflicting meta tags, application/ld+json scripts, and Schema HTML attributes.
+	* Added a new "Strip Microdata" settings page with options to manage the removal of duplicate / conflicting meta tags, application/ld+json scripts, and Schema HTML attributes.
 * *Improvements*
 	* None
 * *Bugfixes*